Mwiche96/OhMyGrid/docs/tools.md

 ## <div class="stradegy-header">Quality Assurance and Validation</div>

-Crowdsourced geographic data, when curated and validated properly, can rival the quality of traditionally sourced datasets.
-The OpenStreetMap (OSM) community has proven this time and again — and MapYourGrid builds on this foundation to ensure the highest quality standards for mapping global electrical infrastructure.
+When properly curated and validated, crowdsourced geographic data can rival the quality of highly automated datasets.
+MapYourGrid builds on this foundation to ensure the highest quality standards for mapping global electrical infrastructure.

 At the core of MapYourGrid’s validation approach are the [OpenStreetMap principles of verifiability](https://wiki.openstreetmap.org/wiki/Verifiability):